 If you’re looking for a no-fee rewards card and don’t mind keeping tabs on your spending and enrolling in rotating cash back categories, the Chase Freedom Flex can be a great fit, allowing you to maximize your rewards earnings across a variety of purchase categories.

+Chase’s cash back calendar typically includes popular categories like grocery stores and online shopping; for the third quarter of 2021, they include grocery stores and select streaming services.
+While a category like groceries should make it easy to max out the $1,500 spend cap, other categories like streaming services can be tough to get full value out of.
 Even so, the Freedom Flex also makes for a great all-purpose rewards card thanks to its practical year-round bonus categories, especially its 5 percent cash back rate on Ultimate Rewards travel and 3 percent cash back rate on dining.

-Not only does the 5 percent cash back rate on Ultimate Rewards travel rival the travel rewards rate offered on some of the best travel credit cards, but the Freedom Flex also makes a perfect pair with premium Chase cards like the Chase Sapphire Reserve® card: Your rewards are worth 50 percent more when transfer them from the Freedom Flex to the Sapphire Reserve and redeem for travel through the Ultimate Rewards portal.
+Not only does the 5 percent cash back rate on Ultimate Rewards travel rival the travel rewards rate offered on some of the best travel credit cards, but the Freedom Flex also makes a perfect pair with premium Chase cards like the Chase Sapphire Reserve® card: Your rewards are worth 50 percent more when you transfer them from the Freedom Flex to the Sapphire Reserve and redeem for travel through the Ultimate Rewards portal.

 The card also comes with a $200 cash sign-up bonus if you spend $500 within your first three months of card ownership.

-As you can see, when it comes to rewards, the Freedom Flex blows the Chase Slate out of the water.
-Once your debt is paid off, the Chase Slate has very few ongoing benefits, as it comes with no rewards program and offers limited cardholder perks.
+As you can see, when it comes to rewards, the Freedom Flex blows the Chase Slate Edge out of the water.
+Once your debt is paid off, the Chase Slate Edge has very few ongoing benefits, as it comes with no rewards program and offers limited cardholder perks.

 Best for financing new purchases: It depends

-If you don’t have any high-interest debt, the Freedom Flex not only allows you to finance your purchases over your first 15 months as a cardmember but also allows you to earn rewards on them.
+If you don’t have any high-interest debt, the Freedom Flex not only allows you to finance your purchases over your first 15 months as a card member but also allows you to earn rewards on them.
 If you’re strategic with when you buy, you may even be able to line up your purchases with one of the card’s rotating categories to earn 5 percent back on the first $1,500 you spend (and 1 percent on anything above that).